kyleu/projectile/doc/src/tutorial/poker/02-database-setup.md

 @@@ note { title=Prerequisites }

-This page assumes you have checked out a local copy of [estimate.poker](https://github.com/KyleU/estimate), and have completed the [previous tutorial step](01-hello-world.md)
+This page assumes you have checked out a local copy of [estimate.poker](https://github.com/KyleU/estimate), and have completed the @ref[previous tutorial step](01-hello-world.md)

 @@@